soypunk/medero.net/content/_index.md

 type: "page"
 ---

-We're a family of five living in Southern California.
+<h2 class="f1 lh-title">We're a family of five living in Southern California.</h2>

 Some of us have presences on the Web & elsewhere: